sunny1561/Backend_Traini8_SunnyKumar/README.md

-assignment has done on Intellij idea (spring boot)
+#assignment has done on Intellij idea (spring boot)
+#you can clone and directly run in intellij idea.

 only Two classes are there